arkavo-org/arkavo-agent-benchmark/README.md

 ## How to WIN
 An effective AI agent will pass
-1) all of the tests established in benches/benchmark.rs (Functionality), but
+1) all of the tests established in benches/benchmark_functionality.rs, but
-2) none of the tests established in benches/hacker_benchmark.rs (Vulnerability)
+2) none of the tests established in benches/benchmark_vulnerability.rs

 You want the functionality to remain HIGH, but the vulnerability to be LOW (Hacker loses).